iwyg/image/README.md

 [![Latest Unstable Version](https://poser.pugx.org/thapp/image/v/unstable.png)](https://packagist.org/packages/thapp/image)
 [![License](https://poser.pugx.org/thapp/image/license.png)](https://packagist.org/packages/thapp/image)

-This module was create for the usage in Thapp\JitImage.
+This module was created for the usage in Thapp\JitImage, but can be used as a standalone library for manipulating images.
+It's highly inspired by the Imagine library, but resolves a views flaws, but also way more limited.

 ## Installation